-Most survivors of brain injuries see employment as a big milestone in their recovery and as a means to independence, self-worth, and community reintegration.
-However, finding and maintaining employment is a big, long-term challenge for them.
-Their challenges are often invisible (e.g., thinking or memory); therefore, many survivors are easily misunderstood and their abilities are either overestimated or underestimated by employers.
-In fact, because of their impaired cognition, survivors often have a hard time recognizing their own capabilities and challenges.
-It requires great effort for survivors to discover their true capabilities and find and maintain suitable employment.
-Brain Injury Services’ vocational specialists help our clients through this process as they reingerate back into the workplace through supported employment and volunteer placement services.
+Most survivors of brain injuries see employment as a big milestone in their recovery.
+It means independence, self-worth, and community reintegration.
+But finding and maintaining employment is a big, long-term challenge for those with brain injuries.
+Their abilities are easily misunderstood by employers.
+Survivors often have a hard time recognizing their own capabilities and challenges.

-The volunteer placement program enables BIS clients to work with the vocational specialist to assess their interests and to find a suitable volunteer job in the community.
-The specialist may assist with interviewing and any accommodations as the client adjusts to the position.
-The volunteer specialist maintains communication with the client, volunteer site and case manager, as needed.
-The goal is to place all interested clients in fulfilling volunteer jobs in order to maintain a productive focus and to give back to their communities.
-Often this is a bridge to returning to paid employment.
+The Volunteer Placement Program helps BIS clients to assess their interests and to find a suitable volunteer job in the community.
+The vocational specialist may assist with interviewing and any needed accommodations as the client adjusts to the position.
+A volunteer specialist maintains communication with the client, volunteer site, and case manager, as needed.
+The goal is to place all interested clients in fulfilling volunteer jobs.
+This is often a bridge to returning to paid employment.

 Individuals must be a current client at Brain Injury Services receiving Case Management Services.